Amsterdam-AI-Team/pole_tagger/README.md

 ## Usage

-- Start up the tagger:
+- Start up the tagger (this might take a minute if you start it up for the first time):

   ```sh
   python3 pole_tagger.py